pegwymonie/okra/public/Aptitudes.md

 	C/SRPG: Knowledge, Mechanical Enginerring, Medical Expertise, Scientific Expertise

 # Wit
-Wit demonstrates your ability to think and act quickly, to know the right thing to say or do, to innovate and
+Wit demonstrates your ability to think and act quickly, to know the right thing to say or do, to innovate and come u

 *This one is lite on examples*
 	PF: Int, Diplomancy(Gather Info), survival, stealth